muratk5n/thirdwave/en/README.md

 ---

-Some countries get **better** then they deserve, that's when they do well.
+Some countries get **better** than they deserve, that's when they do well.
 Americans deserve Hoover, Harding, JFK, Buchanan; But also had FDR, Lincoln, Washington.